Sentience: Digital sentience

 Nick Bostrom considers that while LaMDA is probably not sentient, being very sure of it would require understanding how consciousness works, having access to unpublished information about LaMDA's architecture, and finding how to apply the philosophical theory to the machine.
 He also said about LLMs that "it's not doing them justice to say they're simply regurgitating text", noting that they "exhibit glimpses of creativity, insight and understanding that are quite impressive and may show the rudiments of reasoning".
 He thinks that "sentience is a matter of degree".

 In 2022, philosopher David Chalmers made a speech on whether large language models (LLMs) can be conscious, encouraging more research on the subject.
 He suggested that current LLMs were probably not conscious, but that the limitations are temporary and that future systems could be serious candidates for consciousness.
+Daniel Dennett agrees that robots could in principle be conscious, and that “If we made a conscious robot we should enter it into the company of persons.
+We should treat it with consideration and respect.”

 According to Jonathan Birch, "measures to regulate the development of sentient AI should run ahead of what would be proportionate to the risks posed by current technology, considering also the risks posed by credible future trajectories."
 He is concerned that AI sentience would be particularly easy to deny, and that if achieved, humans might nevertheless continue to treat AI systems as mere tools.
 He notes that the linguistic behaviour of LLMs is not a reliable way to assess whether they are sentient.
 He suggests to apply theories of consciousness, such as the global workspace theory, to the algorithms implicitly learned by LLMs, but noted that this technique requires advances in AI interpretability to understand what happens inside.
 He also mentions some other pathways that may lead to AI sentience, such as the brain emulation of sentient animals.